 1. PROGRAM EDUCATIONAL OBJECTIVES

-- Apply their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.
+- Applying their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.

-- Engaged in design, operational, research, or managerial tasks using the strong problem-solving, learning, communication, and teamwork skills.
+- Engaging in design, operational, research, or managerial tasks using the strong problem solving, learning, communication, and teamwork skills.

-- Expand their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.
+- Expanding their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.

-- Be recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.
+- Recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.